What is ultraviolet visible (uv vis) spectroscopy?

 Benzene | 204 | 7.9 × 103 | n → σ∗ |

-Sigma to sigma star transition (σ → σ∗)
+Sigma to Sigma Star Transition (σ → σ∗)

-A transition of an electron from bonding sigma orbital to higher energy antibonding sigma orbital is designated σ → σ∗ (sigma to sigma star transition in ultraviolet visible spectroscopy.
 In alkanes, there are only sigma bonds are available.
 Therefore, alkenes are showing this type of transition.
 In general, sigma bonds are very strong.
 Therefore, high energy is required for σ → σ∗ transition.

 n to sigma star transition (n → σ∗)

-n to sigma star transition (n → σ∗) involves saturated compounds with one hetero atom like oxygen, nitrogen, fluorine, chlorine, etc. Normally, saturated halides, alcohols, ethers, aldehyde, ketones, and amines participate in this type of transition.
-These transitions require comparatively less energy than the σ → σ∗ transition.
+n to sigma star transition (n → σ∗) involves saturated compounds with one hetero atom like oxygen, nitrogen, fluorine, chlorine, etc. Normally, saturated halides, alcohols, ethers, aldehydes, ketones, and amines participate in this type of transition.

-In saturated alkyl halides, the energy required for n to sigma star transition (n → σ∗) decreases with the increase in the size of the halogen atom or decrease in electronegativity of the atom.
 Due to the greater electronegativity of chlorine than iodine, the n electron on the chlorine atom is comparatively difficult to excite.
 The n electrons on the iodine atom are loosely bound.

-pi to pi star transition (π → π∗)
+Pi to Pi Star Transition (π → π∗)

-pi to pi star transition (π → π∗) in uv vis spectroscopy is available in compounds with unsaturated centers like unsaturated hydrocarbons and carbonyl compounds.
 It requires lesser energy than n to sigma star transition (n → σ∗).
-In simple alkenes several transitions are available but the n → π∗ transition required the lowest energy.
+In simple alkenes several transitions are available but the n → π∗ transition requires the lowest energy.

-n to pi star transition (n → π∗)
+n to pi Star Transition (n → π∗)

-In n to pi star transition (n → π∗), an electron in unshared pair on a hetero atom is excited to π∗ antibonding orbital.
-It involves the least amount of energy than all types of transition in ultraviolet visible spectroscopy.
+In n to pi star transition (n → π∗), an electron in an unshared pair on a hetero atom is excited to π∗ antibonding orbital.
+It involves the least amount of energy of all types of transition in ultraviolet visible spectroscopy.
 Therefore, the n → π∗ transition gives the absorption with a longer wavelength.

 In saturated ketones, n → π∗ transitions around 280 nm are the lowest energy transition. n → π∗ is forbidden by symmetry consideration.
 Thus the intensity of the band due to this transition is low, although the wavelength is long.

-- Generally electronic spectroscopy can differentiate conjugated diene from non-conjugated dienes and conjugated diene from conjugated trienes.
+- Generally, electronic spectroscopy can differentiate conjugated diene from non-conjugated dienes and conjugated diene from conjugated trienes.

 - The study of ultraviolet spectroscopy can be used to identify suitable tautomeric species.